AFDM: Evolving OFDM Towards 6G+: Introduction

 \subsection{Why AFDM?}

-In the context of the above, it is clear that a new waveform paradigm is needed to truly enable \ac{6G} to its full extent, one that simultaneously preserves \ac{OFDM}'s implementation and efficiency advantages while embracing, rather than counteracting, the characteristics of doubly dispersive channels.
+In the context of the above, it is clear that a new waveform paradigm is needed to truly enable \ac{6G} to its full extent, one that simultaneously preserves \ac{OFDM}'s efficiency advantages while embracing, rather than counteracting, the characteristics of doubly dispersive channels.

-To this end, \ac{AFDM} \cite{Bemani_AFDM} has emerged recently as one of the most promising waveform paradigms.
-Unlike conventional \ac{OFDM}, which separately modulates different information symbols onto multiple orthogonal subcarriers, \ac{AFDM} employs chirp-based subcarriers whose instantaneous frequencies increase linearly over time.
+To this end, \ac{AFDM} \cite{Bemani_AFDM} has emerged recently as one of the waveform paradigms proposed for this purpose.
+Unlike conventional \ac{OFDM}, which modulates each information symbol onto a separate orthogonal subcarrier, \ac{AFDM} employs chirp-based subcarriers whose instantaneous frequencies increase linearly over time.
 With the aid of the \ac{AFT}, AFDM spreads each symbol across the time and frequency domains, thereby enjoying the full channel diversity as well as strong resilience to Doppler (an intrinsic property owned by the chirp signals).

-In addition, the chirp parameters of \ac{AFDM} are tunable, enabling flexible adaptation to the characteristics of the doubly dispersive channel to ensure maximum diversity for optimal communications performance over a variety of channel settings \cite{AFDM_6G_Rou, yin2025affine, 11003079}, in addition to the ability to support advanced functionalities such as index modulation \cite{tao25,liu25ieeetwc,10943004} and physical-layer security \cite{savaux26ieeewcl,Wang_ICC25,Rou_WCL25}.
-In light of these advantages of the affine frequency domain, \ac{AFDM} has also motivated in various derivative and related schemes exploiting the chirp-based waveform structure \cite{11274967,11322797,sui2025multi,sabuj2025complex,ranasinghe2025affine,yi2025non, senger2025affine}.
+In addition, the chirp parameters of \ac{AFDM} are tunable, enabling flexible adaptation to the characteristics of the channel to ensure maximum diversity for optimal communications performance over a variety of channel settings \cite{AFDM_6G_Rou,11003079}, in addition to the ability to support advanced functionalities such as index modulation \cite{tao25,liu25ieeetwc,10943004,zhang26dualIM,qian25cim} and physical-layer security \cite{savaux26ieeewcl,Wang_ICC25,Rou_WCL25}.
+In light of these advantages of the affine frequency domain, \ac{AFDM} has also motivated in various derivative and related schemes exploiting the chirp-based waveform structure \cite{11322797,sui2025multi,ranasinghe2025affine,yi2025non,senger2025affine}.